On energy dissipation in a friction-controlled slide of a body excited by random motions of the foundation: Abstract

 \section{Abstract}

-We study a friction controlled slide of a body excited by random motions of a foundation and show that this problem can be treated in an analytic manner.
-Assuming the random excitation is switched off at some time, we derive the moments of the body displacement and of the total distance traveled, and calculate an average energy loss due to friction.
-To accomplish that we use the Pugachev--Sveshnikov equation for the characteristic function of a continuous random process, which is solved by reduction to the parametric Riemann boundary value problem of complex analysis.
+We study a friction controlled slide of a body excited by random motions of the foundation it is placed on.
+Specifically, we are interested in quantities such as displacement, traveled distance, and energy loss due to friction.
+Assuming that the random excitation is switched off at some time, it is shown that the problem can be treated in an analytic, explicit, manner.
+Particularly, we derive formulas for the moments of the displacement and distance, and also for the average energy loss.
+To accomplish that we use the Pugachev--Sveshnikov equation for the characteristic function of a continuous random process given by a system of SDEs.
+This equation is solved by reduction to a parametric Riemann boundary value problem of complex analysis.